 Throughout the 1990s, demand for silver was low amid prosperous global markets.
 Mintage continued to decline throughout the 90s.
 In the midst of this decline, the Mexican Mint released the 2 oz and 5 oz Proof Mexican Silver Libertad coins in 1996, with mintage set for the first year at 1,200 coins in each weight.

-Mintage of the Proof Mexican Silver Libertad coins bottomed out in 1999 with just 600 coins struck for the 1 oz. and each of the four fractional-weight coins, as well as 280 2 oz coins and just 100 5 oz coins.
-Despite the rising demand for silver, 2012 was an odd year for the program as only the 1 oz Proof Mexican Silver Libertad was produced with a mintage of 4,200 coins.
+Mintage of the Proof Mexican Silver Libertad coins bottomed out in 1998 with just 500 coins struck for the 1 oz coin.
+Despite rising demand for silver, 2012 was an odd year for the program as only the 1 oz Proof Mexican Silver Libertad was produced with a mintage of 4,200 coins.
 This was likely the result of a global rush on silver and prioritization by the Mexican Mint, as more than 3 million 1 oz brilliant uncirculated coins alone were struck in the three years leading up to 2012.

 In recent years, the Proof Mexican Silver Libertad has seen its mintage levels rise.
 As of 2015, the mintage of each weight had climbed into the four-figure range.
 The 1 oz continues to be the most popular, with 6,400 struck in 2015.
 The 2 oz and 5 oz coins had a mintage of 1,300 and 1,600 respectively, while the fractional weights ranged from a low of 2,400 for the ¼ oz coin and a high of 5,500 for the 1/20 oz coin.